- Andaman Islands

-KhovduudOne of the 11 sons of Khori Tumed and a swan-maiden.
-Also commonly referred to as Khovduud.
+KhalbinOne of the 11 sons of Khori Tumed and a swan-maiden.
+In some lore, occasionally referred to as Khalbin.

 Manzasiriread more »

 Margye PongiA mountain.
 It was to this mountain that, at the end of his mission on earth, Gesar Khan returned to be purified.
-Called Margye Pongi.
+Also commonly called Margye Pongi.

 Qormusta Tengriread more »